Nathaniell1/STL_CUT/README.txt

     premake4 gmake
     make

-If you encounter problem erro while loading shared libraries use export LD_LIBRARY_PATH=.
+If you encounter error while loading shared libraries use: export LD_LIBRARY_PATH=.

 To install stlcut, put the compiled binary and the shared library into your `$PATH`: